WishMakers0/Danmakufu-Woo-Edition/README.md

 # Touhou Danmakufu ph3.5 ~ Woo Edition
 All hail our lord and savior Mima and our queen, Kogasa's Woo.
 This version of Danmakufu is made for the purposes of both optimization and fixing some issues with the original source that mkm dropped.
 (See James7132's repo for a link to the original download) <b>The master branch version of this repo is completely backwards compatible with ph3.
 This branch will contain functions that are not in original PH3.
 If something doesn't work as expected, please let me know.</b> My Discord tag is WishMakers#0426 if you need to reach me.

+<b>As of 5/11/2020, Woo will not be updated any more.
+I'm passing the torch to Natashi and ph3sx for Danmakufu scripting improvements. https://github.com/Natashi/Touhou-Danmakufu-ph3sx</b>

 ## Changes To New Feature Branch
 If you would like detailed information on each function, please check out a full explanation inside the corresponding version's changelog.
 Credits for each function can be found inside the changelogs as well.